SrikarVavilala/R-and-Python-Files-and-Projects/R Files and Projects/Project 1 - Financial Review Publication/README.md

 Introduction and Applied Ideas:

-For this project, I take on the role of someone that is taking supplied data and preparing/processing it so that visualizations can be drafted from it.
+For this project, I take supplied data and prepare/processe it so that visualizations can be drafted from it.
 From a technical standpoint, I experimented with various means of formatting and processing data in dataframes, using functions/ideas including the following:
 - Reformatting columns as factors
 - Understanding Factor Variable Traps